Skip navigation

 Why do I need an AST blood test?

-You may get an AST blood test as part of your routine checkup or if you have symptoms of liver damage.
-These may include:
+You may get an AST blood test as part of your routine checkup or to monitor the treatment of a liver problem.
+You may also need a test if you have symptoms of liver damage, which may include:

 Even if you don't have symptoms, your health care provider may order an AST blood test if you're more likely to develop liver disease because of: